 Staying ahead of the curve in the latest web design trends for 2020 can give your company the competitive edge that makes you stand out from the crowd.
 As we venture further into a technological frontier, new trends are being set and it’s imperative to incorporate new features and functions that enhance the user experience of potential clients.

-After reaching out to a number of companies servicing Toronto we came up with a list of 12 trends from 18 different experts.
+After reaching out to a number of companies providing web design and SEO in Toronto we came up with a list of 12 trends from 18 different experts.

 12 web design trends For 2020

 - Long Homepages

 Companies have gravitated towards a minimalist design for years because of its effectiveness in communicating whatever the main message may be on a site.
 Minimalist sites are essentially stripped of any flash or overly busy design.

 Dominic Brault from 360 Nerds says “As a business owner who started in the early days of the Internet, I’ve seen design trends come and go… But one trend seems to remain strong from the end of the last decade and its minimalism.
 No one wants a website with a ton of flash anymore.
 Strong, simple with easily accessible call-to-actions.
 Simplicity is key for customers to convert on your site!
 Keep that in mind!”